Tabula Capuana: Description

 Attempts at deciphering the text (Mauro Cristofani, 1995) are most generally based on the supposition that it prescribes certain rites on certain days of the year at certain places for certain deities.
-The text itself was edited by Francesco Roncalli, in Scrivere etrusco 1985.
+The ten visible sections seem to each be devoted to a different month, March through December, January and February presumably having been treated in the missing top sections.
+The text itself was edited by Francesco Roncalli, in Scrivere etrusco, 1985.

-Recently, a major scholar in the field, Bouke van der Meer has proposed a "very tentative partial word-for-word translation" of the text:
+Recently, a major scholar in the field, Bouke van der Meer, has proposed a "very tentative partial word-for-word translation" of the text: